Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> R squared (OOB):                  0.499
 ```

-This shows that, only buffer distance explain almost 50% of variation in the target variable.
-To generate prediction for the `zinc` variable and using the RFsp model, we use:
+This shows that, using only buffer distance explains almost 50% of the variation in the target variable.
+To generate predictions for the `zinc` variable and using the RFsp model, we use:

 ```r